rickosborne/blackwater/_guide/350-poisons.md

 |Third|Seizures (see B.428)|
 |Fourth|Coma (see B.428)|

 Once an effect has begun, it continues with only brief moments of respite, even if the next HT roll is made.
 That just means symptoms don't get worse.
-They only ways to end the symptoms is:
+They only ways to end the symptoms are:
 1. To survive until the poison runs its course
 2. Use magic to cure poison
 3. Make a critical success on the HT roll